-The size of the average house listed for sale in the Stonington area was a little under 2800 square feet with 3-4 bedrooms and 2-3 full bathrooms; 89 of these 153 homes have at least one half bath.
-The chart below provides some additional detail about the number of homes listed by # of bedrooms and range of living area size, as well as the corresponding average listing price.
+The size of the average house listed for sale in the Stonington area was a little under 2800 square feet with 3-4 bedrooms and 2-3 full bathrooms; 89 of these 153 homes have at least one half-bathroom.
+The chart below provides some additional detail about the number of homes listed by number of bedrooms and range of living area size, as well as the corresponding average listing price.

 There were 17 homes under deposit in Stonington as July 1st, down 27 from the 44 which were under deposit as of June 1st.
 The average price for these 17 homes under deposit on July 1st was just under $300,000 and ranged in price from $105,000 to $675,000 with the median price at about $280,000.

 The homes under deposit as of July 1st had an average size of just under 1900 square feet with 1-2 bathrooms and just over 3 bedrooms.
-On the average, the homes under deposit were “Active” on the market for about 3 months, at 92 days.
+On average, the homes under deposit were active on the market for about 3 months, at 92 days.

 For further comparison, there were closings for 28 homes a year ago in June of 2015.
-These homes had an average closing price of just over $410,000 for a 2200 square foot home on the average with 3-4 bedrooms and just under 2 full baths.
+These homes had an average closing price of just over $410,000 for a 2200 square foot home on average with 3-4 bedrooms and just under 2 full bathrooms.

 The chart above also shows a bar chart for a 12-month “rolling average” (averaging the number of closings for the given quarter and the 3 preceding quarters) for the number of closings for homes regardless of the number of bedrooms to give a less volatile trend indicator for numbers of closings.

-The chart below provides a “rolling average” for closing prices for homes sold per quarter over the past 5 years in total and broken down by # of bedrooms (for homes having 2-6 bedrooms).
-This suggests that closing prices based on # of bedrooms have been flat for the most part except for 5-6 bedroom homes.
+The chart below provides a “rolling average” for closing prices for homes sold per quarter over the past 5 years in total and broken down by number of bedrooms (for homes having 2-6 bedrooms).
+This suggests that closing prices based on number of bedrooms have been flat for the most part except for 5-6 bedroom homes.

 We’ll continue to watch the residential property market and bring you additional observations and data in future blogs.